-Table 37: Back-testing LGD
+Table 38: Back-testing LGD

 In the preceding period, Group generally did not experience any factors, which would impact average default rates, realized LGDs and realized conversion factors.
-On the contrary, average default rates and realized LGDs in the preceding period have been slightly decreasing for a majority of the calibration segments driven by the COVID-19 structural break.
 The alignment of the definition of default with recent regulatory requirements in general only had a minor impact on default rates, confined to the retail segment.